SammyG1996/my_weather/readme.md

 •	Bootstraps
 •	And more!

 For a full list please see the requirments.txt file.
 Also, if you're going to run this application make sure to download all the dependencies from the requrements.txt file.
-Also, you need to create a new database to connect to.
+Also, you need to create a new postgreSQL database to connect to.
+You will find the seed files needed to populate the database included in the files.
 Enjoy the application!